z6shang/OSSE/README.md

-# An Implementation of DPSSE
+# An Implementation of OSSE

 This is repository contains the prototype implementation of OSSE.
 The files in this repository refer to the scheme as DP-SSE (Differentially Private SSE) since this was its original name.

 This implementation is a research poc built for micro benchmarking purpose, and is not intended to be used in production-level code as it has not been carefully verified for potential performance issues or security flaws.

 Authors: Zhiwei Shang, Simon Oya, Andreas Peter, Florian Kerschbaum.

+Paper: Obfuscated Access and Search Patterns in Searchable Encryption, 28th Network and Distributed System Security Symposium (NDSS), 2021.

 Contact Zhiwei for questions about the code: z6shang@uwaterloo.ca.